Approach

 Systemic, not symptomatic

-Workflows, communication norms, and psychosocial conditions, addressed at the architecture, not the surface.
+Workflows, communication norms and conditions, addressed at the architecture, not the surface.

 06